blockmatic/antelope-ship-reader/README.md

 - As long as application code is open source, and the blockchain is public, all application state can be audited
 - No need to maintain multiple ways of updating state (submitting transactions is the sole way)

-RxDemux is a reactive alternative to the [DemuxJS](https://github.com/EOSIO/demux-js) library developed by Block.one
+eosio-ship-reader is a reactive alternative to the [DemuxJS](https://github.com/EOSIO/demux-js) library developed by Block.one

 ## EOSIO State History Plugin